szeleeteo/szeleeteo.github.io/content/posts/better-python-asyncio-examples-for-beginners.md

 ['A1', 'B2']
 ```

 Most examples would _helpfully_ gave advice like "please don't mix with blocking I/O operations" without clearly demonstrating the how and why.
 Recently, I spotted some old async code snippets in which yours truly had inadvertently used `time.sleep` instead of `asyncio.sleep` for a retry mechanism.
-Here's why.

 ```python
 # async_tasks_blocked.py